Feature

 Charging cables and sockets

 Charging cables connect your plug-in vehicle to the charging point.
-The bit to pay attention to are the sockets (sometimes called connectors).
+Pay attention to the sockets (also called connectors).
 There are a couple of different types:

 Charging speeds